onewayforever/mpi-tracer/README.md

 ## Parameters

 MPI tracer use environment variables to pass parameters.
-The available options are listed below
+The available options are listed below.

 * MPITRACER_LOG_SIZE